GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

 :program:`pyqtdeploy-sysroot` is used to create a target-specific system root directory (*sysroot*) containing the target Python installation and any third-party components required by the application.
-It's use is optional but highly recommended.
+Its use is optional but highly recommended.

 :program:`pyqtdeploy-sysroot` is actually a wrapper around a number of component plugins.
 A plugin, written in Python, is responsible for building and/or installing (in the sysroot) an individual component.
-It would normally be a Python package or extension module but could just as easily be a supporting library.
+It would often be a Python package or extension module but could just as easily be a supporting library.

-A sysroot is defined by a JSON sysroot specification file.
+A sysroot is defined by a JSON specification file.
 This contains an object for each component to build and/or install.
 The attributes of an object determine how the component is configured.
 Component and attribute names may be scoped in the same way as :program:`qmake` variables (described in :ref:`ref-other-extension-modules`) so that components can be included and configured on a target by target basis.